Keyfactor/azurekeyvault-windows-orchestrator/README.md

 - **Store PathType** – Freeform (user will enter the the location of the store).
 Format =\> [_VaultName_].vault.azure.net.
 See &quot;VaultName&quot; under &quot;Custom Parameters&quot; below.
 - **Private Keys** – Required (a certificate in a Azure Key Vault will contain a private key)
 - **PFX Password Style** – Default
-- **Job Types** – Inventory, Add, Remove, Create and Discovery are the job types implemented by this AnyAgent
+- **Job Types** – Inventory, Add and Remove are the job types implemented by this AnyAgent
 - **Custom Parameters** :
   - **TenantID** – Required **.** The ID of the Azure Active Directory (obtained from Properties menu of the subscription&#39;s Azure Active Directory – on this page it is called &quot;Directory ID&quot;)
   - **ResourceGroupName** – Required **.** The resource group name to which the Key Vault(s) belong.
 Can be found by clicking on the vault being managed and finding the &quot;Resource group&quot; at the top of the page.